equilibr/emexpr/README.md

 ### Name lookup

-Allow using special user provided functions for variable and function name lookup during parsing instead of the data directly supplied by the symbol table.
+Allow using special user provided functions for variable and function name lookup during parsing instead of the symbol table.
 This should also be implemented to facilitate a simple switching to a better symbol table provider that should be supplied in an supporting library.

-This connects directly to the following item.

-### Pre-process parser data

-Since the data supplied to the parser, the variables and user functions list, rarely, if never, changes between calls to the parser it would be highly beneficial to perform some pre-processing on this data to convert it to a format better suited for how the parser would operate on it.

-This connects directly to the previous item.

 ### Environment sharing